Becoming a great leader or team member (or human being!) starts with a good hard look in the mirror.

 In teaching you the collection of four courage-building skills that are teachable, measurable, and observable, by the end of the three-day Dare to Lead™ course, you will be able to move from armored leadership to Daring Leadership!

-Pliant Solutions offers private classes in the Washington, DC Metro area (DC/MD/VA).
+Pliant Solutions offers private virtual and in-person classes in the Washington, DC Metro area (DC/MD/VA) and beyond.
+So, gather your team and Dare to Lead!

 Who Should Attend?